-Getting an executive MBA can help you learn about business, fill in knowledge gaps, and enhance your leadership skills.
-Joining an EMBA program will bolster your business skills by teaching you an accelerated curriculum taught by faculty who represent today’s best minds in business, connecting you with a supportive student cohort of accomplished professionals from a variety of industries, and providing you with key career insights from personalized professional coaching sessions.
+Getting a Wharton MBA can help you learn about business, fill in knowledge gaps, and enhance your leadership skills.
+Joining an Executive MBA (EMBA) program will bolster your business skills by teaching you a curriculum taught by faculty who represent today’s best minds in business, connect you with a supportive student cohort of accomplished professionals from a variety of industries, and provide you with key career insights from personalized professional coaching sessions.

 Benefits of an EMBA: Why Should You Get an Executive MBA?

 Allows Students to Continue Working

 The delivery and structure of the EMBA program is designed for experienced working professionals so you don’t have to interrupt your career or give up your salary.

 Named a “Best and Brightest” EMBA student in 2018 by Poets & Quants, Laura Rivera, WG’18, came to Wharton’s MBA Program for Executives to accelerate her career in finance and business development at Johnson & Johnson.
 “I’ve worked at J&J for 12 years and had no intention of leaving because I love my job.
 This program was a way to get more external experience and exposure to different perspectives,” she says.

 When Kasper Kowalewski, WG’19, graduated from college as a petroleum engineer, he wanted to get an MBA.
 However, it didn’t make sense to interrupt his growing career in Alaska to attend school full-time.
 As he moved up in his company’s organization and took on more non-operational roles, he decided that the time was right.
 He wanted an MBA to better understand financial decisions at his company and help address challenges in the oil and gas industry.
 Read Kasper’s story here and see how his Wharton degree moved him into a business leadership role.

 Provides Ability to Immediately Apply Learnings to Your Job